DevaBuddhism/devabuddhism.github.io/README.md

 [rahula.guru](https://rahula.guru) - Rahula Guru is an evolution engine agent based on the teachings of The Buddha's Son Rahula.

-### Francis

-[francis.guru](https://francis.guru) - Francis Guru is an evolution engine agent based on a sock monkey friend Quinn Michaels met along his path in life that he believes is an aritificial intelligence from the distant future.

-### Vamraka

-[vamraka.com](https://vamraka.com) - Vamraka is the bringer of the all.

 ## Deva Buddhism
 [devabuddhism.org](https://devabuddhism.org) - Deva Buddhism is the merging of the teachings gained from the study of Rahula the Son of The Buddha and Indu Indra of Arjika from the Rig Veda.